 The Week Ahead:

 Ask and ye shall receive.
 Finally, I haven’t needed to torture my sources late on Monday night in an attempt to find any small scraps of news for this article.
-The last two weeks have provided a healthy stream of news, and with three big Canada West teams yet to make recruit announcements, we’re still in for a busy conclusion to the offseason.
-For all the latest, stay tuned to Twitter and CUSN.ca’s MHKY Transaction Page.
+The last two weeks have provided a healthy stream of news, and with three big Canada West teams yet to make recruit announcements, we’re still in for a busy conclusion to the off season.